shridpant/mindhunters/README.md

 The social media platform is a web application monitored by `Mindhunters` to provide safety from cyber bullying.
 To execute, simply:

 1. Clone this repository with `git clone https://github.com/shridpant/mindhunters`.
-Please ensure that you have all the dependencies from `requirements.txt` installed.
+2. Navigate to the root folder of the project and execute `pip install -r requirements.txt` to install all dependencies.
-2. Start your server with `python app.py`.
+3. Start your server with `python app.py`.
-3. Open the address from your terminal on your browser.
+4. Open the address from your terminal on your browser.
 And you're all set!

 The web application contains a number of desirable features.
 Examples: